Liver, Biliary, and Pancreatic Disorders

 Pancreatitis is inflammation of the pancreas.
 It can be caused by gallstones, alcohol consumption, and certain medicines, among other causes.

 The term annular pancreas means that a ring of excess pancreatic tissue encases the first part of your small intestine.
 Your pancreas can still function with this irregularity, but the excess tissue can cause a number of symptoms.
 It can also disrupt your digestive process and other bodily functions.

 Pancreatitis is an inflamed, swollen and irritated.
 If you don't recover from an acute pancreatitis attack, the inflammation gets gradually worse, you have chronic pancreatitis.

 Pancreatitis is a disease that causes inflammation and pain in your pancreas, the small organ that produces fluids and enzymes to break down food.
 This is part of the digestive process.
-Sometimes a gallstone that gets stuck in the common bile duct can block your pancreatic duct causes pancreatitis, it's known as gallstone pancreatitis.
+Sometimes a gallstone that gets stuck in the common bile duct can block your pancreatic duct and cause pancreatitis.
+This is known as gallstone pancreatitis.